 - Inspect dock and anchor line, anchors, and shackles

 - Check your fenders and fender lines

 Still concerned?
 You can get a free vessel safety check from the U.S. Coast Guard Auxiliary or U.S. Power Squadron.

 Deck And Hull

-With good winterizing, a snug boat cover and a little bit of luck, you may only need to use a general-purpose cleaner to liven up the boat before it hits the water.
+With good winterizing, a snug boat cover, and a little bit of luck, you may only need to use a general-purpose cleaner to liven up the boat before it hits the water.
 But most boat detailers recommend taking the time at the beginning of the season to apply a more heavy-duty, polymer-based polish that lasts a full season.
 This is another point where you have a choice of going the DIY route or hiring a professional.
 Either way, the wash/wax/detail process goes like this.

-- Use specialty cleaners to remove rust stains, tree sap, mildew stains on fiberglass, then follow with an all-purpose boat wash
+- Use specialty cleaners to remove rust stains, tree sap, and mildew stains on fiberglass, then follow with an all-purpose boat wash

 - Clean deck vinyl and apply a vinyl protectant with UV protectants